- Get the all-clear from your doctor

 Before you embark on a new physical activity program, it’s a good idea to visit your doctor for a check-up – especially if you’ve never exercised before or it’s been a long time since you exercised regularly.

 Think about what you want to get out of your exercise program.
 Your goals will help you decide what type of activity to choose.
-For example, if one of your goals is to lose weight, you will probably need to consider some high-intensity activity.
+For example, if one of your goals is to lose weight, you will need to consider some high-intensity activity.
 If you want to become stronger or increase your cardiovascular fitness, these will each require slightly different exercise types.

 - Don’t listen to your excuses

-It’s very easy, even before you start to exercise, to make excuses as to why you can’t.
+It is very easy, even before you start to exercise, to make excuses as to why you can’t.

 If you find yourself going off track and exercising less, keep in mind that you managed to begin once before, and use the same strategy that got you started in the first place.
 Remember what you enjoyed about it before and set yourself small goals first, and you’ll be back on track in no time!